douggal/rope-intranet/README.md

 Updated October 2022.
 Migrated the project to a new solution in C# with .NET 6 using Visual Studio 2022 for Mac.

+## Folder strucuture
+rope-intranet/January2016 - original solution migrated to .NET Core rope-intranet/Oct2022 - a new solution

 ## Problem
 From Google Code Jam Round 1C 2010 - Rope Intranet.
 Quoting from the website: